The document that decides how your LLC runs.

 Do I have to file my operating agreement with the state?

-No. Unlike your articles of organization, the operating agreement is kept internally among the members.
-You do not submit it to the state, but you should keep it with your records because banks, investors, and courts will ask for it.
+No. Unlike your articles of organization, the operating agreement is an internal document kept among the members, you don't submit it to the state, and it never becomes public record.
+You should still keep a signed copy with your business records, because banks, investors, buyers, and courts will ask for it at exactly the moments that matter.
+Storing it in your Document Vault means it's there when one of them does.

 Does a single-member LLC really need one?